Gradient-Free Score-Based Sampling Methods with Ensembles: Experiments

-For low-dimensional problems ($D < 10$), the linear operator $\vec{b}_t$ and the scaling matrix $\vec{g}_t$ in Equation~\eqref{eqn_fwd_process} can be replaced with scalar terms such that the forward diffusion process evolves with equal variance in each dimension.
-As $D$ increases, isotropic random walks can cause ensemble members to move to areas of low probability, similarly to the standard Metropolis-Hastings algorithm.
-One mitigation strategy is to convert the SDE in Equation~\eqref{eqn_rev_process} to a deterministic ODE (probability flow) \citep[e.g.,][]{song2021scorebased}.
+For low-dimensional problems, the linear operator $\vec{b}_t$ and the scaling matrix $\vec{g}_t$ in Equation~\eqref{eqn_fwd_process} can be replaced with scalar terms such that the forward diffusion process evolves with equal variance in each dimension.
+As mentioned in Section \ref{subsection_ou_fwd}, as the dimensionality increases, isotropic random walks can cause ensemble members to move to areas of low probability, similarly to the standard Metropolis-Hastings algorithm.
+One commonly used strategy in score-based sampling is to convert the SDE in Equation~\eqref{eqn_rev_process} to a deterministic ODE (probability flow) \cite{song2021scorebased}.
 In this way, the only source of randomness is in the initial ensemble, which is then evolved using only the drift term in Equation~\eqref{eqn_rev_process}.
-However, since deterministic sampling continuously reduces noise levels during reverse diffusion \citep{karras2022elucidating}, the final samples may undersample $p_0$ and collapse to local modes.
-Moreover, another challenge with larger $D$ is that the fraction of initial ensemble members $\{\vec{x}_i\}$ within low-probability regions of $p_0$ quickly approaches 1, which results in inaccurate Monte Carlo estimates of the score function and resulting drift.
+However, since deterministic sampling continuously reduces noise levels during reverse diffusion \cite{karras2022elucidating}, the final samples may undersample $p_0$ and collapse to local modes.
+Moreover, another challenge with larger dimensionality is that the fraction of initial ensemble members $\{\vec{x}_i\}$ within low-probability regions of $p_0$ quickly approaches 1, which results in inaccurate Monte Carlo estimates of the score function and resulting drift.